 - At least one major event (and usually several minor events): A key event that serves to drive the plot (or subplot) forwards, establishes or reveals character, or moves a character along in their arc.

-- A closing: Your chosen ending to the scene, cementing (via another hook) the reader’s desire to know more as well as setting the stage for the scenes that follow.
+- A closing: an ending to the scene, cementing (via another hook) the reader’s desire to know more as well as setting the stage for the scenes that follow.

 Stage 1: It all begins with a clear purpose

 Each of your scenes, before you even begin to decide which characters they will include or what major events they will cover, should possess a clear purpose for being, the reason why you are including it in your novel to begin with (as well as why the reader should care).
-A scene should never be added as filler, or for any other reason than to establish (or transform) character or to advance the plot (main or sub).
+A scene should never be added as filler, or for any reason other than to establish (or transform) character or to advance the plot.

 Thus, the purpose of your scenes needs to contain a deeper significance than merely conveying superficial action or character interaction.
 They should be a link in the chain of causality initiated by the events in prior scenes and that significantly affect the events that follow.
 Put another way, each of your major scenes should form a natural procession, extending out from the scene(s) before it while paving the road for the scenes that follow, connecting and anchoring the narrative contained within to your plot as a whole.